Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

 Link: [Dreamhost Wiki](http://wiki.dreamhost.com/Cron_Jobs_%26_Persistent_Processes#What_is_your_persistent_.28background.29_process_policy.3F)

 - I'm going to ask them if these 3 specific processes (redis-server, resque, websocket_server) can be run (j4v4m4n)
+- We can still do it asynchronously, whenever you want to sync, ssh into your shell and run redis-server and resque, login to your pod, do your things, kill those processes and logout from shell.
+Yeah, not a great way to run, but you get to keep your data.

 ### MySQL